 Michael’s scope of photography subjects has grown to include capturing the memories of special life events such as weddings and other events.
 Michael focuses on corporate portrait and commercial photography.
 Michael’s skills in photography are artistic and technical.

-Michael’s began submitting photos to stock agencies.
-He was soon selling his signature photos of macro photography, pets, and photos of people.
-A simple Google Image search for “dog and cat” reveals how far and wide his pictures have been used, with easily half a dozen appearing in the first page results.
+Michael began submitting photos to stock agencies.
+He was soon selling his signature photos of macro photography, pets, and pictures of people.
+A simple Google Image search for “dog and cat” reveals how far and wide his photographs have been used, with easily half a dozen appearing in the first page results.

 Photographer serving Northern Virginia and DC Metro Area.

 We serve Loudoun County, Fairfax County, Arlington County and Washington DC.
 Contact us if you are looking for a photographer in Ashburn, Chantilly, Dulles, Herndon, Reston, Sterling, Lansdowne, Leesburg, Potomac Falls, or South Riding Va.

 Michael Pettigrew was a finalist in Shutterstock’s creative grant program Shutterstock Stories: Profiles in Creativity.

 Video credits: Michael Pettigrew and Brandon Henry

 Interview with Dreamstime